xipkit/xip-luis/README.md

 Otherwise, the intent named `yes` and the intent named `no` will attempt to be matched.
 So if you had named your intent `YES` for example, you'd have to use `:YES` here which doesn't match Ruby syntax conventions.

 For more info about how intents are matched, please see the [Stealth NLP documentation](https://github.com/hellostealth/stealth/wiki/NLP).

+### intent_threshold

+This is the real number that respresents the minimum threshold required for an intent to match.
+So if for example your `intent_threshold` is set to `0.2`, if the top intent scores `0.09`, it will not be returned as a match.

 ## Entities